doddo/gutta-irc-bot/README.md

     # they need someonw to slap
     return unless $rest_of_msg;

+    # Plugin regurns one or more strings with IRC commands.
-    return "msg $target \001ACTION  slaps $rest_of_msg  around a bit with a large trout.";
+    return "msg $target me slaps $rest_of_msg  around a bit with a large trout.";
 }

 sub _commands
 {
     my $self = shift;
-    # override this in plugin to set custom triggers
-    #
-    # The dispatch table for "triggers" which will be triggered
-    # when one of them matches the IRC message.
+    # Commands are privmsg:s starting with the customizable cmdprefix
+    # which is either <bot nick>:<command> or simply !<command>.
+    # What command to trigger, and a sub to handle the message is required like this:
     return {

         "slap" => sub { $self->slap(@_) },